tomtom828/hello-windows/README.md

   2. Open Git Bash after the installation is complete.
 I also recommend pinning it to the taskbar.
   3. Set up your github credentials using:
     `git config --global user.name "Your Name" && git config --global user.email "you@example.com"`
   4. When pushing your first commit, you will be asked to enter your github credentials.

+### Sublime
+  0. Navigate to [https://www.sublimetext.com/3](https://www.sublimetext.com/3) to download Sublime Text 3

 ### Java